Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The British Royal Family in wax

-• Direct entry to the Madame Tussauds Museum
+• Direct entrance to the Madame Tussauds museum.

 • Access to the Sherlock Holmes Experience

-• Free popcorn during the Marvel 4D Experience
+• Free popcorn during the viewing of the Marvel 4D Experience

 London Eye| ©Bruno Abatti